Fermi scale from quantum gravity scaling solution: Quantum gravity and self-organized criticality

 \section{Quantum gravity and self-organized criticality}

-In this section we show that the limit of a second order quantum electroweak phase transition in quantum gravity leads to the phenomenon of self-organized criticality.
+In this section we show that the existence of a second order quantum electroweak phase transition in quantum gravity leads to the phenomenon of self-organized criticality.
 For this setting fundamental scale invariance \cite{CWFSI}, or more generally a largest intrinsic mass scale much smaller than the Fermi scale, is a key ingredient.
+For a LIMS larger than the Fermi scale this statement does not hold.
+By existence we mean that the critical surface of the local scaling solution extends to a global scaling solution which is analytic for $\tilde\rho \to 0$.
+We use ``second-order phase transition'' with the understanding that non-perturbative QCD effects finally turn the transition into a crossover.

 If the mass term in the effective potential for the Higgs field is given by a scalar field, the critical quantity for deviations from the phase transition is related to the dimensionless cosmon-Higgs coupling $\lambda_m$.
 Self-organized criticality requires in this case only a positive anomalous dimension $A_m$ for this coupling.
 More precisely, the average value $\bar{A}_m$ has to remain positive and non-zero in the UV-limit $\tilde{\rho}_0 \to 0$.

 This situation contrasts from a setting where the mass term $\mu_H^2$ in the Higgs potential is field-independent.
 In this case the canonical dimension of $\mu_H^2$ equals two and self-organized criticality requires an anomalous mass dimension $A_\mu > 2$ \cite{CWFP, FTP, CWMYGH}.
 The latter is quite far from a perturbative value, unless the canonical dimension of fields is changed \cite{GIPI}.
 For $A_\mu < 2$ a tuning of the UV-parameters is required in order to realize criticality, as well known from the presence of a relevant parameter.